pessoaflavio/snowpack_exercise/README.md

 # Project

 This was developed with Snowpack: https://www.snowpack.dev/.

+The `build` file is live on: https://pessoaflavio.github.io/build

 If you want to run the code in dev mode:

 ```
 something